How To Teach Locust Pose (Salabhasana)

-* This is just one of 1000+ yoga poses within the Drag & Drop Yoga Genie Lesson Planner – a revolutionary, time-saving tool for yoga teachers.
+Locust pose is just one of 1000+ yoga poses within the Yoga Genie Lesson Planner, a nifty time-saving tool for yoga teachers.

 Shalabh means GRASSHOPPER

 Just in case you’re not 100% sure what this symbolism thing is, here’s a nifty definition for you: “Symbolism is the practice or art of using an object or a word to represent an abstract idea.
 An action, person, place, word, or object can all have a symbolic meaning.”

 Here are 16 symbolic meanings for LOCUST that you can weave into your yoga lesson plan theme…

 A locust yoga lesson plan theme could be contentment.

 During the class remind your students to “let go”.
 To surrender.
 To allow the quiet in.

 Grasshopper Theme Example 2

 Another locust yoga class plan theme could be patience.